Quant-Insight/Qi_API/README.md

                 api_instance = qi_client.DefaultApi(qi_client.ApiClient(configuration))

-## How to use QI use cases wrapper?
+## How to use QI Use Case Wrapper?

 * Download the API_Functions.py file and save it in the same folder your Python files are usually saved.